 Toyota Prius V Overview

 This wagon version of the Prius offers a very roomy rear seat and a generous cargo area.
 It's about the size of the Mazda5 but seats five.
-Despite its extra weight and a less aerodynamic shape, the V still got an excellent 41 mpg overall in our tests.
+Despite its extra weight and a less aerodynamic shape, the V still got an excellent 41-mpg overall in our tests.
 The electric motor and engine have to work fairly hard, especially when the car is loaded with cargo.
-It drives similarly to the standard Prius, but rear visibility is better.
-A weight-saving plastic moon roof is optional.
-The Prius V receives a number of exterior styling updates for 2015, and the latest IIHS small-overlap crash-test result improved to good.
+Rear visibility is better than in the standard Prius.
+The 2015 model has been slightly redesigned and scores a Good in the IIHS small-overlap crash test; the older car scored a Poor, which prevented us from recommending it.
+A larger 4.1-inch dash-top screen for trip computer functions is also new.
+Reliability is well above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).